dionys93/notes/CS50/Lecture1-C.md

 ---

-## 11. Debugging

-Bugs are not failure — they're the job.
-CS50 teaches three tools, in increasing sophistication:

-- **`printf` debugging** — sprinkle print statements to see the actual values of variables at each step.
-Crude but effective.
-- **`debug50`** — a proper **debugger** that pauses your program at a **breakpoint** and lets you step through line by line, watching variables change in real time.
-- **Rubber-duck debugging** — explain your code out loud, line by line, to something that can't help you (a rubber duck).
-Articulating it forces you to spot the flaw yourself.
-It sounds silly and it works.

----

 ## The big picture
 Lecture 1 doesn't introduce new *concepts* — it introduces **rigor**.
 The same six building blocks from Scratch, now expressed in a language where: